That-Dev-Girl-Sites/talks.jhalabi.com/dynamic-blocks/slides.md

 # Book block!

-Let's create the block, the documented way.
+Let's create the block, the standard way.

 ---